sutrolabs/census-docs/destinations/microsoft-teams.md

 ### 📋 Prerequisites

 * Have your Census account ready.
 If you need one, [create a Free Trial Census account](https://app.getcensus.com/) now.
-* Have your Slack account ready.
+* Have your Teams account ready.
 * Have the proper credentials to access to your data source.
-See our [docs](broken-reference/) for each supported data source for further information.
+See our [docs](../sources/available-sources) for each supported data source for further information.

 ## 1️⃣ Connect Census to Teams